|

 "Why, Lassui?"

-"It loves me
+"It loves me."

 Eowyn nodded.
 At last!
 "I know," she said.
 "I

-think I have known since Lorien
+think I have known since Lorien.
+Why have you tried to keep it

-me all this time, Legolas?
+from me all this time, Legolas?
 Do you think that I am some foolish

 elleth who cannot understand"